fbrowther/Web-Scraping-Challenge/README.md

 ## Part2: MongoDB and Flask Application
-After scraping all the required information for the HTML page, a database was created in MongoDB to store the scraped data from the URLs above.
+After scraping all the required information for the HTML page, a database was created in MongoDB (mission_to_mars) to store the scraped data from the URLs above.
 This data will be updated constantly as we click

 Part 2: MongoDB and Flask Application